parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-kokkos/output-5/interactions/README.txt.txt

 Compilation-------------------------------------------------------------------

-	To compile SimpleMOC-kernel with default settings, you will need Kokkos installed.
-Then use a build system like CMake:
+	To compile SimpleMOC-kernel with default settings, use the following command (assuming Kokkos is properly installed):

-    >$ mkdir build
-    >$ cd build
-    >$ cmake ..
 	>$ make

 Running SimpleMOC-kernel-------------------------------------------------------